voxpupuli/onceover/README.md

   - **type** *statement or rvalue*
   - **returns** *Optional: A value to return*

 **before and after conditions** We can set before and after blocks before each spec test.
-Each before or after block accepts a condition.
-The facts of a node are available through the `node_facts` hash.
+These are usually used when the functions to stub are conditional: stub functionx if the OS is windows, stub functiony if the fact java_installed is true.
+The facts are available through the `node_facts` hash.

 ```yaml
 before:
   - "Puppet::Util::Platform.stubs(:'windows?').returns(node_facts['kernel'] == 'windows')"